Extraneous Variables – Examples & How to Avoid Them

 Experimenter effects

-Experimenter effects are unintended behaviours performed by researchers that can alter the results of a study.
+Experimenter effects are unintended behaviors performed by researchers that can alter the results of a study.

 There are two categories of experimenter effects:

-• Interactions between experimenters and subjects can unintentionally influence their behaviours.
+• Interactions between experimenters and subjects can unintentionally influence their behaviors.

 • The study results may be affected by measurement, observation, analytical, or interpretation errors.